Houston Havoc

 The Houston Havoc are a professional ultimate team based in Houston, Texas.
-The Havoc compete in the Ultimate Frisbee Association (UFA) as a member of the South Division.
+The Havoc have competed in the Ultimate Frisbee Association (UFA) as a member of the South Division since 2023.

 History

-On November 18, 2022, the UFA announced that an expansion team based in Houston was slated to join the league in 2023.
-The team would share a stadium with the Houston SaberCats of Major League Rugby.
-The Havoc's founding came after the UFA lost two teams, the Tampa Bay Cannons and the Ottawa Outlaws.
+On November 18, 2022, the UFA announced that an expansion team based in Houston was slated to join the league in 2023, sharing a stadium with the Houston SaberCats of Major League Rugby.